 As a gun owner, it is your responsibility to know the laws of your state concerning your possession and usage of guns.
 If you fail to follow these laws, you could risk substantial repercussions, including a loss of the ability to possess firearms in the future.
 An experienced criminal defense attorney can advise you of your rights and assist you in defending yourself from gun-related criminal charges.

-Unlawful Carrying of Handguns
+What is Unlawful Carrying of Handguns?

 Under S.C.
 Code § 16-23-20, individuals may not carry handguns unless they possess a concealed carry permit or fall within one of many exceptions to this law.
 For instance, people can carry guns freely on their own property, as well as on the premises of owners who give visitors permission to do so.
 Individuals can also legally transport handguns in their vehicles as long as the firearms are secured in closed glove compartments, consoles, trunks, or sealed containers within luggage compartments.